Materials for How to Build a Desk Project

 Unpack the countertop and lay it facedown on the floor.
 Flip the leg assembly upside down and place it on top of the countertop.
 The flanges should be resting on the underside of the countertop, as shown in the photo.
 Measure the distance from each edge of the countertop to each flange, making sure that you center the leg assembly along the underside of the countertop.

 Drill pilot holes first, and then drive screws into all four holes of each flange.
-Once the countertop is attached, flip the desk right side up and you’re done.
+Once the countertop is attached, flip the IKEA butcher block desk right side up and you’re done.

-Note: This desk was built to be tall enough for bar stools and can seat several people.
-You could make a smaller version by trimming the countertop and selecting shorter lengths of pipe for the legs.
+Note: This homemade desk was built to be tall enough for bar stools and can seat several people.
+You could make a smaller version of this black pipe table by trimming the countertop and selecting shorter lengths of pipe for the legs.